Posterior Inference in Curved Exponential Families under Increasing Dimensions: Applications to Selected Econometric Models

 We make the following assumptions on the design.
-The covariates $z_i$ satisfy $\max_{i\leq n} \|z_i\| \leq O(d_c^{1/2})$, the smallest eigenvalue of $\frac{Z'Z}{n}$ is bounded away from zero, the eigenvalues of $\Sigma_0$ are also bounded away from zero and from above, and the matrix $\Pi$ has full rank with smallest singular value also bounded away from zero.
+Uniformly in $n$, the covariates satisfy $\max_{i\leq n} \|z_i\| = O(d_z^{1/2})$, the matrices $Z'Z/n$ and $\Sigma_0$ have eigenvalues bounded away from zero and from above, and the matrix $\Pi_0$ has full rank with singular values also bounded away from zero and from above.